SSerov77/Sserov77/README.md

 # Hi, I'm Sergey

 ### 👨‍💻 About me:
 Hi, I'm Sergey.
 I am 18 years old and I am a developer from Russia.
-Now I am a Junior Python Developer and an employee of OKAS.
-If you are interested in learning more about me, then my contacts are listed below.
+Now I am a Backend Junior Python Developer and an employee of OKAS.
 ### 🤝 Social Network:

   <div id="badges">